syncfusion-content/winui-docs/winui/Date-Picker/Date-Restriction.md

 ## Select date as you scroll spinner

-If you want to hide the submit button and select the date directly from the drop down date spinner without clicking the `Ok` button, use the [`ShowSubmitButtons`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_ShowSubmitButtons) property value as `false`.
+If you want to hide the submit button and select the date directly from the dropdown date spinner without clicking the `Ok` button, use the [`ShowSubmitButtons`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_ShowSubmitButtons) property value as `false`.
 The default value of `ShowSubmitButtons` property is `true`.

 {% tabs %}
 {% highlight XAML %}